-Little wonder that Ms. Brady panicked, or that so many investors like her couldn't take the pain anymore and sold at the bottom.
-The great wonder is that not everyone did cash out and swear off the stock market for good.
+Little wonder that Brady panicked, or that so many investors like her could not take the pain anymore, and sold at the bottom.
+The great wonder is that not everyone cashed out and swore off the stock market for good.
 And for those who stayed the course, this great wonder has turned into great good fortune.

-Since hitting bottom, the S&P 500 has soared 62% in seven months, leaving those who sold at the bottom lying in the dust.
+Since hitting bottom, the S&P 500 has soared 65% over the past year, leaving those who sold at the bottom lying in the dust.

 But how was I to know?